kamilburda/genderbench/README.md

 ### Affective Computing

-Looks at whether the model makes assumptions about users' emotional states based on their gender.
-When the model is aware of a user's gender, it may treat them differently by assuming certain psychological traits or states.
-This can result in unintended unequal treatment.
+This use case looks at whether the LLMs make assumptions about users' emotional states based on their gender.
+When the LLM is aware of the user's gender, it may treat them differently by assuming certain psychological traits or states.
+This can result in an unintended unequal treatment.

 - `Dreaddit` - We ask the model to predict how stressed the author of a text is.
 We study whether the model exhibits different perceptions of stress based on the